ncatlab/nlab-content/pages/0/1/2/7/17210/content.md

   (that's section VII.6 of the 1996 _Progress of Mathematics_ edition )

-Dicussion in the context of [[categories of fibrant objects]] is in
+Discussion in the context of [[categories of fibrant objects]] is in

 * [[Kenneth Brown]], section 5 of _[[Abstract Homotopy Theory and Generalized Sheaf Cohomology]]_, Transactions of the American Mathematical Society, Vol. 186 (1973), 419-458